den-materials/sequelize_intro/README.md

 #### Our code

-So if we want to find our user, we will run the following:
+So if we want to find our user, we will run the following inside of our route:

 ```js
 User.findOne().then(function (user) {